eugene-ryu/eugene-ryu.github.io/_posts/2019-07-05-NLP-Convolutional-Neural-Networks-for-Sentence-Classification.md

 ---
 title: "[NLP] Convolutional Neural Networks for Sentence Classification"
-excerpt: "CNN for Sentence Classification 논문 리뷰"
+excerpt: "A Review of CNN for Sentence Classification"

 categories:
   - paper_reviews